 Therefore, the following general measurements mentioned above would be perfect for a Syrian Hamster: 24 inches long by 12 inches wide or bigger for an aquarium and a minimum of 2 square feet for a wire cage.

 Furthermore, it’s essential to note that most of the plastic cages won’t work for Syrians.
-See, the built-in wheels and tube are often too small for this particular species.
+See, the built-in wheels and tubes are often too small for this particular species.
 If they do use these tubes and get stuck, it can end up being a nightmare.

-And since these hamsters are notorious for loving to play and run around, I’d also recommend going for a bigger sized cage rather than the minimum space required.
+And since these hamsters are notorious for loving to play and run around, I’d also recommend going for a bigger-sized cage rather than the minimum space required.
 If you don’t, it’s likely they’ll be more active in trying to escape.

 Lastly, it’s essential you realize these hamsters can’t be housed with one another.
 So, if you are looking into getting multiple hamsters, please refrain from getting Syrians.
 If you do, it’s likely they will fight each other because they’re very territorial about their living spaces.
 And if you already have a problem with hamsters fighting each other - of any species - make sure you read our guide on playfighting vs. fighting in hamsters.